binidadu85/alx-system_engineering-devops/README.md

+#!/bin/bash
-This readme is for alx-system_engineering-devops practice
+this readme is for alx-system_engineering-devops practice \n